LiliaFramework/Lilia/docs/docs/meta/character.md

 **Description:**

-Forcibly disconnects the player from their character and respawns them.
+Forcibly disconnects the player from their character.
+The player is killed silently and immediately respawns with no character loaded.

 **Parameters:**